italoadler/bitbooks/coding_trig/book/chapter_05/chapter_05.md

       let rotation = 0 + Math.sin(angle) * Math.PI / 2;

 Here we are determining an angle to rotate the object by.
-Going back to the pattern I just mentioned, the center would be 0 and we want it to vary by π/2 in either direction.
+Going back to the pattern I just mentioned, the base would be 0 and we want it to vary by π/2 in either direction.
 Remember that π/2 radians equals 90 degrees.
 So the object will rotate back and forth from -90 to +90.
 Of course, in this case you really don't need the 0 in that line.
-I just left it in so you can see how it still follows the pattern.
+I left it in so you can see how it still follows the pattern.
+But normally I would just write it as:

+      let rotation = Math.sin(angle) * Math.PI / 2;

 After determining the rotation angle, I do a bit of tricky code to perform the rotation itself.
 First, I save the current state of the canvas's drawing context.
+This is so I can revert to that saved state when I'm done drawing the current frame.

-I then translate to the x, y position I want the object appear at and then perform the rotation.
-This ensures that the rotation is done around that x, y point, so the object is rotating around the center of the canvas in this case.
-And here, I'm drawing a 200x200 square instead of a circle, but cause it would be pretty tough to determine whether or not a solid colored circle was rotating.
-Finally, I restore the context's state, which undoes the translation and rotation so it's all set for the next frame.
+I then translate to the x, y position that I want to be the center of the rotation.
+In this case, it's the center of the canvas.
+This time I'm drawing a 200x200 square instead of a circle, because it's hard to see a circle rotate.
+I specify the x, y position of the square as -100, -100, which is half of its width and height.
+This puts the center of the square at the center of the canvas.

+Finally, I restore the context's state, which undoes the translation and rotation so it's in a fresh state for the next frame.

 The final oscillation example gets a bit more complex.
 The code is in listing 5-5.